ismir/paper_templates/README.md

 # ISMIR Paper Templates
-LaTeX and Word templates for each ISMIR conference.
+LaTeX and Word templates for ISMIR conferences by year.